alexn62/python_final_project/README.md

 Motivation and background:
-Before attending this class, I got into programming for mobile development, using Dart (a language developed by Google, similar to Javasctip) and Flutter (a framework for Dart).
+Before attending this class, I got into programming for mobile development, using Dart (a language developed by Google, similar to Javascript) and Flutter (a framework for Dart).

 Because I quickly realized that although I was decent using flutter, I had a hard time with programming related tasks.
 In other words, I was okay developing apps, but not writing programs in Dart.